rigao-alexandre/moodle-quizaccess_failgrade/README.md

 The purpose of this plugin is to restrict extra attempts on Quiz after the user reach a passing grade.

-Based on the [Reattempt Checker - a quiz access rule](https://moodle.org/plugins/quizaccess_reattemptchecker), the main goal is:
+Based on the [Reattempt Checker - a quiz access rule](https://moodle.org/plugins/quizaccess_reattemptchecker) and [Pass grade quiz access rule](https://moodle.org/plugins/quizaccess_passgrade), the main goal is:

  - update to support newer versions of Moodle
  - simplify the structure and use the already existing field "grade to pass"
+ - add tests

 ### Attention
 The plugin does not currently support "Average" as the grade method.